-To reboot or shut down the system, go to the Overview section and click on the Reboot at the top right corner.
+To reboot or shut down the system, go to the Overview section and click Reboot at the top right corner.

-Click on the Networking for configuring the network & firewall on the system:
+Click on Networking to configure the network & firewall on the system:

-So it was the brief information on the easiest way to install and use Cockpit in Rocky Linux.
-We hope you got the complete details about the Cockpit as we included everything about it.
-The Cockpit is a fantastic tool to handle tasks with an easy-to-use interface.
+So it was brief information on the easiest way to install and use Cockpit in Rocky Linux.
+We hope you got the complete details about the Cockpit, as we included everything.
+Cockpit is a fantastic tool for handling tasks with an easy-to-use interface.